texdiaz/curriculum/02-css/README.md

 - **static**.
 The default value.
 - **relative**.
 An element’s new position relative to its normal position.
 - **absolute**.
 The element is positioned relative to its first positioned ancestor element.
 - **fixed**.
-It is similar to absolute, but they are only relative to the `<html>` document, not any other parents.
-That is, the element is positioned relative to the browser window.
+It is similar to absolute, but it is only relative to the `<html>` document, that is, the element is positioned relative to the browser window.

 ###### More info